uvalib/dspace_util/README.md

 All of the scripts except `dspace_libra_export` accept a deployment option to specify the target DSpace system:

+* Production system:  "--production"  or "--deployment=production"
 * Staging system:     "--staging"     or "--deployment=staging"
-* Production system: "--production" or "--deployment=production"
+* Development system: "--development" or "--deployment=development"

 The default deployment is "production".